 Wainscoting With Wrapped Profiles

-So how does all this shake down into trim options for your home?
-Wainscoting is certainly one way.
-While traditional, solid hardwood wainscoting is very expensive to buy and requires finishing onsite, wainscoting made with wrapped profiles goes up quickly and requires no finishing at all.
+So how does all this shake down into trim options for your home, and for cabinet doors, drawers and panels?
+While traditional, solid hardwood is very expensive to buy and requires finishing onsite, items made with wrapped profiles goes up quickly and requires no finishing at all.
 It’s also possible to specify that the wrapping laminate include anti-microbial treatments, making disease transmission less of an issue, especially in institutional settings.

 Since the wood-look skin used for wrapping is impervious to the transmission of gases, completely wrapped items like kitchen cabinet doors eliminate any chance of formaldehyde gas emissions to the surrounding air.
 Elite Trimworks (888.898.1665) is one of the leading suppliers of wrapped architectural products in Canada and the US.
 I have no reason to recommend them except that they do a great job.
 The wrapping technology they use springs from work first done by Olon Industries (800-387-2319) back in 1985, with corporate roots originating in Brampton, Ontario, Canada.
 Wrapped profile products are available in many other countries, too.